-written and maintained by Ortoslon
+written by Ortoslon

 This guide distills my experience of recording over a hundred indie games on a low‑end desktop.
 It does not cover recording narrated Let’s Play videos or making trailers.

 Boot into Windows XP (steps described below shouldn’t be too different for other Windowses, though).
 Install Peak Level Meter, Huffyuv, x264vfw, VirtualDub (all free), Extensoft Screen Capturer (free registration required) and Fraps (paid but optional).

 Set your recording device to be the same as your playback device (Control Panel > Sounds and Audio Devices > Audio tab):

 Open Volume Control, change it to Recording Control in the options and choose to record from your output channel, usually called “Stereo Mix” or “What U Hear”: